ARK British Virgin Islands

 *You are allowed up to 3 conch shells but make sure nothing is living in it!

-The BVI is lucky to have a watchful resident sailing and diving community.
+The BVI has a watchful resident sailing and diving community.
 Protecting our marine resources is protecting our livelihoods.
-If you do anything that remotely looks like you are damaging a reef, we will find you.
+If you do anything that remotely looks like you are damaging a reef, you will be reported to the relevant agencies and Marine Police WILL find you.

 Laws protecting the fisheries resources

-For information about obtaining a pleasure fishing license, click here
+For information about obtaining a pleasure fishing license call the

 Paraquita Bay,